-Most of us have what is called a frenum, or frenulum.
+Most of us have a frenum, or frenulum.
 A frenum is a muscular tissue found between your teeth, lip, and underneath your tongue.
-The frenum that is more commonly seen to cause issues is the lingual frenum.
-It connects your tongue to the floor of your mouth.
+The lingual frenum more commonly causes issues.
+The lingual frenum connects your tongue to the floor of your mouth.
 Some people are born with a lingual frenum that runs all the way up to the tip of their tongue, also known as a tongue tie.

 Frenectomy in Knoxville, TN